-'A Complete Joy': George H.W.
-Bush Enjoys Private Hamilton Concert in First Sighting Since Hospitalization
+George H.W.
+Bush Hoped to See Hamilton with His Wife; Today the Cast Treated Him to Private Concert

-After spending nearly two weeks in the hospital following his beloved wife’s funeral, former President George H.W.
-Bush is back home with his family.
-And by that we mean both the Bush clan and his “HamFam” — the cast and crew of the hit musical Hamilton.
+Before Barbara Bush died at 92 on April 17, she and her husband of 73 years, former President George H.W.
+Bush, had long looked forward to seeing the hit Broadway musical Hamilton during the show’s run in Houston, Bush’s spokesman, Jim McGrath, tells PEOPLE now.

+Sadly, the former first lady passed away before she got a chance to see the show.
+But on Tuesday, the cast and crew of Hamilton brought “complete joy” to a grieving widower when they put on a private concert for the former president in his Houston office.

-Bush, 93, who was released from Houston Methodist Hospital on May 4 after receiving treatment for an infection, took to Twitter on Tuesday to share that he recently enjoyed a private Hamilton concert in his Texas office.
+Bush, 93, spent nearly two weeks in the hospital following his beloved wife’s funeral on April 21.
+He was released from Houston Methodist Hospital on May 4 after receiving treatment for an infection.
+On Tuesday he took to Twitter to share photos from the Hamilton concert.
+The photos were taken by Mark Burns in the office of the former president.

 “A complete joy to welcome the ‘HamFam’ — the cast and crew of @HamiltonMusical — to our Houston office for a special performance I will never forget,” the former president tweeted.
 “History never sounded so powerful.”

-Fans on Twitter were happy to see the 41st president looking well after his recent hospitalization and the death of his wife of 73 years, former First Lady Barbara Bush, at 92 on April 17.
+Fans on Twitter were happy to see the 41st president looking well after his recent hospitalization and his wife’s death.

-Tuesday marked the first sighting of Bush since his wife’s funeral in College Station, Texas, on April 21.
+Tuesday marked the first sighting of Bush since his wife’s funeral in College Station, Texas.
 The cast of Hamilton performed for the former president before staging its touring show in downtown Houston, Houston ABC affiliate KTRK reported.

 Bush was “broken-hearted to lose his beloved Barbara,” the former president’s longtime chief of staff Jean Becker said in in a statement shortly after Mrs. Bush’s death.